Advertising to children: Legislation

 In the United Kingdom, Greece, Denmark, and Belgium advertising to children is restricted.
 In Norway, Sweden and the Canadian province of Quebec, advertising to children under the age of 12 is illegal.

 The European Union also has framework legislation in place which sets down minimum provisions on advertising to children for all its member states.
-The EU Audiovisual Media Services Directive, due to replace the Television Without Frontiers Directive in all member states by the end of 2009, sets out several EU-wide rules on advertising and children:
+The EU Audiovisual Media Services Directive sets out several EU-wide rules on advertising and children:

 Advertising shall not cause moral or physical detriment to minors, and shall, therefore, comply with the following criteria for their protection:

 a.
 It shall not directly exhort minors to buy a product or a service by exploiting their inexperience or credulity;

 b.
 It shall not directly encourage minors to persuade their parents or others to purchase the goods or services being advertised;

 c.
 It shall not exploit the special trust minors place in parents, teachers or other persons;